jinsha-jp/Hospitality-Dashboard/README.md

 # Data :

-The reservation data for a RWFD resort from for Jan'2020 to Oct'2020 with details of stay duration, Booking and check in date, Room Type etc.
+The reservation data for a RWFD resort  for Jan'2020 to Oct'2020 with details of stay duration, Booking and check in date, Room Type etc.

 This dash board helps to see the summaries: